lean-delivery/terraform-module-aws-sqs/README.md

 | queue_deadletter_arn | The ARN of the queue_deadletter |

 ## Terraform versions

-Terraform v0.11.11
+Terraform version 0.11.11 or newer is required for this module to work.

 ## Contributing

+Thank you for your interest in contributing!
+Please refer to [CONTRIBUTING.md](https://github.com/lean-delivery/tf-module-aws-sqs/blob/master/CONTRIBUTING.md) for guidance.

 ## License

-Apache
+Apache2.0 Licensed.
+See [LICENSE](https://github.com/lean-delivery/tf-module-aws-sqs/tree/master/LICENSE) for full details.

 ## Authors

-Lean Delivery Team team@lean-delivery.com
+Lean Delivery Team <team@lean-delivery.com>